staeter/work-in-progress/dialogue.md

 1. **Respectful**: Foster goodwill, empathy, openness and constructive communication.
 2. **Purposeful**: Encourage mindful and intentional technology use.
-3. **Expressive**: Enable creative expression and knowledge sharing regardless of economical background.
+3. **Expressive**: Enable creative expression and knowledge sharing regardless of socio-economical background.
 4. **Collective**: Make collective and democratic organizing and decision-making more efficient than centralized systems.
 5. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
 6. **Private**: Guarantee personal data sovereignty and communication confidentiality.